MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rxqueue-config.md

 A pointer to a [**WDF_OBJECT_CONTEXT_TYPE_INFO**](https://msdn.microsoft.com/library/windows/hardware/ff552407) structure.

 **AllocationSize**
 Size of each receive buffer.
-If the driver provides a non-zero value, receive buffers will be allocated on behalf of the client for each packet in the queue's ring buffer.
-If the queue provides a DMA enabler via [**NetRxQueueConfigureDmaAllocator**](netrxqueueconfiguredmaallocator.md), these receive buffers will be pre-mapped for the device.
-If **AllocationSize** is zero, the client must fill out each receive fragment with its own receive buffer.
+If non-zero, NetAdapterCx allocates receive buffers for each packet in the queue's ring buffer.
+If the client called [**NetRxQueueConfigureDmaAllocator**](netrxqueueconfiguredmaallocator.md), the receive buffers are pre-mapped for the device.
+If zero, the client provides a receive buffer for each receive fragment.

 **AlignmentRequirement**
-The alignment requirement for each receive buffer.
+The alignment requirement, in bytes, for each receive buffer.
 This value must be one less than the alignment boundary.
-For example, 15 should be specified for a 16-byte alignment boundary and 31 for a 32-byte alignment boundary.
+For example, specify 15 for a 16-byte alignment boundary.
 You can also use one of the FILE_Xxxx_ALIGNMENT constants that are defined in Wdm.h.
-If unspecified, AlignmentRequirement defaults to the value returned by [**WdfDeviceGetAlignmentRequirement**](https://msdn.microsoft.com/en-us/library/windows/hardware/ff545953) for the adapter's associated device object.
+If unspecified, **AlignmentRequirement** defaults to the value returned by [**WdfDeviceGetAlignmentRequirement**](https://msdn.microsoft.com/en-us/library/windows/hardware/ff545953) for the adapter's associated device object.

 Remarks
 -------